 Hear from and talk with bankers who are committed to making community investments.
 Affordable housing and social enterprises are a function of public and private resources—banks are an integral part of the mix.
 How do you access bank funds for a particular project or to support the operations of your organization?
 This panel will answer […]Click for more information on 'Bankers Can Be Your Best Partners- 9am'

 This session highlights the partnerships that led to the success of visionaries serving rural communities.
-Sister Cathy Buster, nationally recognized leader from Catholic Charities in Venice Florida and Rick Miller, CEO of National Development Corporation teamed up to produce Casa San Juan Bosco in Arcadia Florida, a large and growing development of homes and services […]Click for more information on 'Mission Driven Success in Rural Communities'
+Sister Cathy Buster, a nationally recognized leader from Catholic Charities in Venice, Florida, and Rick Miller, CEO of National Development Corporation, teamed up to produce Casa San Juan Bosco in Arcadia, Florida, a large and growing development of homes and […]Click for more information on 'Mission Driven Success in Rural Communities'